thytless/gitCooperationExercise/README.md

 ### Step 4
 Some necessary configurations.

+- `git config --global user.name "<Your Name>"`
+- `git config --global user.email <Your Email Address>`
+- `git config --global core.autocrlf true` : if on Windows, just do it.

+Caution: `--global` option will change the global git configuration on your computer, e.g on Windows, in "C:\Users\???\.gitconfig".

 - `git remote add origin <url>` : add a new remote repo named origin

-- `git config --global core.autocrlf true` : if on Windows, just do it.

 ## Mission 2
 Try git commands with some text work.